aravindramvjs/TDS-Project-1/README.md

 # Pro-pilot LLM Project

-This project appears to be a versatile task execution system built with FastAPI.
-It provides a flexible framework for running various data processing and manipulation tasks through a REST API.
-Here's an overview of the project and its key features:

-## Pro-pilot LLM Overview

 The name of this LLM is Pro-pilot is a shortform of processing pilot.
 The core of the project is a FastAPI application that exposes endpoints for executing different types of tasks.
 These tasks are defined as functions and can be dynamically process and executed based on user input.

 ## Key Features